A Major Cause of Relationship ProblemsBy Dr. Margaret Paul

-Are you in an unhappy relationship?
-Do you believe that your unhappiness is caused by your partner?
-Discover how you might be causing your own unhappiness and what you can do about it.
+If you are in an unhappy relationship, do you believe that your unhappiness is caused by your partner?

-The other person might try very hard to provide this.
-Imagine that you have a partner who is very kind and caring.
-But imagine that you are very critical of yourself.
-While your partner's caring feels good, as long as you are judging yourself, you will feel bad.
+Imagine that you are abandoning and rejecting yourself by ignoring yourself feelings, being very critical of yourself, or numbing yourself out with addictions.
+While your partner's caring feels good, as long as you are rejecting yourself, you will feel bad.
 No matter how much your partner loves you, as long as you are being unloving to yourself, you will not feel safe, secure, adequate and lovable.

-However, you might not realize that your feelings of insecurity, anxiety, or fear are coming from your own thoughts.
+However, you might not realize that your feelings of insecurity, anxiety, or fear are coming from your own thoughts and behavior.
 You might think that you are not happy because your partner is just not loving you enough.
-As a result, you might try various actions to try have control over getting the love you want - such as getting angry, blaming, or giving yourself up.
-The act of trying to control your partner only adds to your own bad feelings.
+As a result, you might try various way of trying to have control over getting the love you want - such as getting angry, blaming, or giving yourself up.
+Sadly, the act of trying to control your partner only adds to your own bad feelings.

 Meanwhile, your partner is likely doing the same thing - trying to get you to make him or her feel safe, secure, adequate and lovable.
 But when you try to control your partner and your partner tries to control you, you both end up feeling worse.
 One or both of you might go into resistance, withdrawing to protect against being controlled.
 When one person withdraws to avoid being controlled, the other person might feel even more abandoned, trying even harder to have control over getting the love you want.